Joecstarr/thesis/sections/software/documentation/notations/arborescent_planar_tangle_tree.md

 allocating design goals of non-runner components.
 That means this notation structure contains:

--   A pointer to the root of the wptt
+-   A pointer to the root of the WPTT
--   A buffer of/for nodes in the wptt
+-   A buffer of/for nodes in the WPTT
 -   A length for the buffer supplied to the component instance
--   A $V_4$ label for the wptt
+-   A $V_4$ label for the WPTT

 ###### Node structure

-We saw in the use-case description an outline for the important data that needs to be encoded in a wptt data structure.
+We saw in the use case description an outline for the important data that needs to be encoded in a WPTT data structure.
 This data is summarized as:

 -   Children and their cyclic order
 -   Weights and their location in the cyclic order